HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 Android and iOS development took place at different paces, with varying quality and cost.

-Maintaining redundancy across two mobile teams required us to maintain a minimum of four to six developers rather than as few as two to three in a cross platform environment.
+Maintaining redundancy across two mobile teams would have required us to maintain four to six developers rather than as few as two to three in a cross platform environment.

 _Our key objectives were..._